 |Rear Udder Height|

 Classification involves the appraisal of an animals in comparison to the ideal.
 An overall score and grade are awarded, according to the following scale:

 |80-84||Good Plus (GP)|

-A similar score and grade are awarded to each of the four areas of the cow – body conformation, dairy character, legs & feet and mammary – and it is from each of these four assessments that the final score and grade is calculated.
+A similar score and grade are awarded to each of the five areas of the cow – mammary, feet & legs, dairy capacity, rump and dairy character.
+Then the final score is calculated from the individual score of these five assessments.

 |Dairy Breeds||Beef Breeds|